Sri174/LMS_Report_Generator/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## 📜 License

+This project is licensed under the [Your Chosen License Here] - see the `LICENSE` file for details. *(Please replace `[Your Chosen License Here]` with the actual license, e.g., MIT License, Apache 2.0, etc., and ensure a `LICENSE` file exists in your repository.)*

+## 👨‍💻 Author

+Kabilesh – [GitHub Profile](https://github.com/Sri174) *(Assuming "Sri174" is the author's GitHub profile based on the remote URL.
+Please update if incorrect.)*